steveoc64/bsd-vps/README.md

 > Add self to wheel and operator groups

-## /root/.cshrc
+## /root/.cshrc and $USER/.cshrc

-Using .cshrc, just copy it to the root dir
+Using .cshrc, just copy it to the home dir, and comment out the prompt that applies

 ## /etc/rc.conf